Meti Noovao

-His sister Ana is a former netball player, and is the coach of the Cook Islands.
+His sister Ana was a former netball player, and was the coach of the Cook Islands.

 Background

 He was born in Auckland, New Zealand.

 He is of Cook Island descent.

 New Zealand

 While growing up in New Zealand Meti played rugby league for the Otahuhu Leopards in the local Auckland tournament.
 He joined the Auckland City Vulcans in 1994 in the new Lion Red Cup competition.
 With the entry of the Auckland Warriors into the Australian Rugby League competition he was signed up as a junior.
 In 1995 he was the captain of the Warriors Colts side, a team which played in the Lion Red Cup, replacing the Vulcans.
 The team lost the 1995 Grand Final however he managed to score a try, kick a goal and score a field goal for his team.
 Throughout his junior years he was an outside back, playing in the centres, at five eighth and at half back.
 He made the Junior Kiwis in 1993.

 Again in 1996 he could not break into the Warriors first grade side, although he moved into the forward pack for the first time - playing at both hooker and lock forward.
 Meti again played in a losing grand final side, this time at Reserve Grade level.

 In 1997 he made his first grade rugby league debut, in the new Super League competition.
 He was limited to only one game off the bench for the Warriors, although he was also involved in the 1997 World Club Championship.